zebpaynikunj/ios_appverify_sdk/README.md

 *To configure your own project*

 - Drag and drop the AppVerify.framework into your project
-- Copy the module.modulemap file inside AppVerify inside your Source directory
+- Copy the module.modulemap file inside AppVerifyDemo folder inside your Source directory
 - Add ${SRCROOT}/(yourfoldername) in Build settings > Import Paths

 - Use the prebuilt view controller or create your own UI to send the phone number and the JWT URL using one of the two methods